Pooled testing and its applications in the COVID-19 pandemic: Applications of pooled testing for COVID-19: some conclusions

 We list here some of the settings where we believe pooled testing for COVID-19 is most likely to be useful.
 Of course, a careful cost-benefit analysis should be carried out for each potential application, with the decision to adopt or not depending on certain factors, including the prevalence level, laboratory resources and capabilities, the impact of increasing the turnaround time, and regulatory constraints.

 \begin{itemize} \item {\bf University students.} As may be apparent from the relatively large number of examples of this in Section \ref{sec:uses}, screening of asymptomatic university students is one of the less controversial applications of pooled testing.
 Severe illness is very rare among those of student age, so the impact on students of an increase in the turnaround time associated with pooled testing is slight.
 If a significant amount of in-person teaching is taking place, there are higher risks to older members of staff in the event that they are infected, so the impact on them of increased turnaround time should be taken into account. \item {\bf Key workers} -- for example factory workers, warehouse workers and port workers (but excluding patient-facing healthcare workers and resident-facing social care workers) provided the prevalence is not too high among the workers in question.
-We recall from Section \ref{sec:brief-list} that pooled testing has been used in Galicia for the screening of factory and port workers. \item {\bf School pupils and staff.} The logistical challenges of the regular screening of asymptomatic school pupils are greater than in the case of university students (who can, if necessary, organise much of the process themselves; see Section \ref{sec:cam}).
-Schoolchildren -- particularly younger schoolchildren -- cannot do this, so the additional organisational burden placed on schools, who are already overstreched.
-A further problem is that there is little incentive for low-income families to agree for their children to participate in regular screening, since if they test positive and this is reported, the parents are likely to have to take time off work.
-(Financial compensation this may help.)
-Another concern is that school-aged children -- particularly primary-school aged children -- may not tolerate regular swabbing, although saliva tests would not have this problem. \item {\bf Members of sports teams}.
+We recall from Section \ref{sec:brief-list} that pooled testing has been used in Galicia for the screening of factory and port workers. \item {\bf Members of sports teams}.
 Screening of asymptomatic members of sports teams is suggested in \cite{turok}. \item {\bf Airline passengers}.
 This is also suggested in \cite{turok}. \item {\bf Non-household contacts of confirmed cases}, provided the estimated prevalence among these is sufficiently low.
 We recall from Section \ref{sec:brief-list} that this has been done in Ghana. \end{itemize}

+We also mention two settings where we are more doubtful of the appropriateness of pooled testing of asymptomatic people: school pupils, and health and social care workers.